-But amidst the nudging, nagging, and nebbishing of the Chanukah season lies something that mends all wounds and brings us all together.
+But amidst the nudging, nagging, and nebbishing of the Hanukkah season lies something that mends all wounds and brings us all together.
 I'm talking about latkes, the perfect party food.
 And when you get the hang of them, they're a cinch to make.

 What Makes a Perfect Latke?

 I'm going to ask that you bear with me on this definition.
 If you prefer your latkes extra thin and crispy or with creamy centers, try these and see if they change your mind.
-If they don't, I'm not going to say what you lovingly made for your family isn't a latke, but we're going to have to agree to disagree.
+If they don't, I'm not going to say that what you've lovingly made for your family isn't a latke, but we're going to have to agree to disagree.

 Setting Up (and Introducing the Greatest Latke Trick of All Time)

 Pre-chop your onions and set them aside.
-(Yes, chop, not grate—grating releases too much moisture into the latke mix, and moisture is the enemy of a crisp latke.)
-Put together a draining rig next to a serving platter; mine is a sheet pan layered with paper towels.
-Get those eggs out of the fridge so your fingers don't freeze come mixing time.
+(You can grate them if you prefer, but make sure you drain them thoroughly to drive away excess moisture.
+I prefer bigger chunks of onion anyway, as they brown better.)
+Put together a draining rig—mine is a sheet pan layered with paper towels—next to a serving platter.
+Get those eggs out of the fridge, so your fingers don't freeze come mixing time.
 And premeasure your matzo meal, keeping in mind that it's easier to return extra to the container when your hands are clean than to pour out more with your elbows.

-* Okay, so the Greatest Latke Trick of All Time is more of a corollary.
+* Okay, so The Greatest Latke Trick of All Time is more of a corollary.
 But who's keeping score?

 But before you begin frying, make a tiny test latke to check for seasoning.
 There's nothing more disappointing than an underseasoned latke, and while you can make your latke mix by sight and feel, proper salting can only come from a taste.
 You probably need more salt than you think, and this test latke will help keep hungry mouths at bay.

 Now that you've mastered your latkes, you may start wondering about variations.
 How about potato-apple-turnip latkes?
 Sweet potato latkes?
-Ginger garlic taro latkes?
+Ginger-garlic taro latkes?
 The internet is full of suggestions for ways to jazz up and "modernize" the humble latke.

 I'll tell you exactly what your grandmother would say.
 It's all mishegas.
 Some perfect things need no improvement.
-Go forth and fry with the courage of your convictions, and have a happy, latke-stuffed Chanukah.
+Go forth and fry with the courage of your convictions, and have a happy, latke-stuffed Hanukkah.